Location: To access the Document Viewer, click on a document in the Lexbe eDiscovery Platform (LEP) from the Search, Browse or Facts & Issues pages.

 COMPARE.
 Displays the two documents being compared when using the built-in Document Comparison Tool.

 Coding Tabs on the right of the Document Viewer

-The section on the right of the page is divided into five tabs: DISC (Discovery), DOC (Document) NOTES, FACTS and RELATED.
+The section on the right of the page is divided into five tabs: DISC (Discovery), DOC, NOTES, FACTS, and RELATED.
 See the individual links for more information on a specific tab.

 Auto Advance & Propagate Coding